 Window guards.
 These can be especially helpful for windows on the house that face the pool.

-Assign a water watcher.
-His or her job is to watch all children swimming or playing in or NEAR water―such as on a backyard swing set―even if they know how to swim.
-This person should:
+Their job is to watch all children swimming or playing in or NEAR water―such as on a backyard swing set―even if they know how to swim.
+This person should provide close, constant, attentive and competent supervision, which means:

-- supervise even if there are lifeguards
+supervising even if there are lifeguards

-- switch off with another adult for breaks
+switching off with another adult for breaks

-Swim lessons.
 The AAP recommends

 swim lessons as a layer of protection against drowning that can begin for many children starting at age 1.